bobertlo/gmars/README.md

         Size of core (default 8000)
 ```

-## Run and Install
+## Install

-To install the simulator executables in your GOPATH run:
+You can use `go install` to build and install the executables from the latest
+release:

 ```
 # vmars - Visual MARS simulator